In Stereo (band): 2016—2018: Post X Factor

 In April 2016, they released their debut EP She's Rock n Roll, it peaked at number 11 on ARIA Charts.

 In Stereo toured Australia in April 2016 for the 'Honest' tour.

 In July, they released their second EP The Speed of Sound which peaked at number 3 on ARIA Charts.

 On 9 December 2016, In Stereo released their single "Girlfriend".

 On 7 July 2017, In Stereo released their third EP Day In, Day Out which peaked at number 1 on the Australian Pop Charts, doing an EP launch show shortly after the release on 10 July at Oxford Art Factory in Sydney.
 In Stereo toured Australia in September 2017 for the 'Day In Day Out' tour.

 On 27 December 2017, Ethan Karpathy announced his departure from the band via his Instagram and Facebook accounts.

 On 12 January 2018 In Stereo released "Cruel", their first single as a duo.
 The duo changed the styling of their name from In Stereo to instereo and received new artist pages of music streaming platforms.
 On 3 April 2018, the two officially announced on social media that they had split and gone different ways.
 Delgado said “After four years of unforgettable experiences, thousands of kilometres travelled and all the awesome shows we played, we have decided to end In Stereo”, adding “I would like to thank everyone who has supported In Stereo throughout the years.
 I’ll never forget this for as long as I live.”
 Delgado also implied that he would be releasing his own project in the near future.

+Musical style

+AllMusic described In Stereo's application of the pop-punk style as "brash".
+The site said the band's debut album "emphasized the sweetness before that hyphen."